Renewable Energy Initiatives

 New Power Purchase Agreement: Two-thirds of the university’s electricity needs will be provided through a new Power Purchase Agreement (PPA) approved in October 2020.
 The 15-year agreement allows Georgetown to annually buy 100,000 megawatt-hours of electricity from 11 existing solar plants.
 The university will purchase the energy without the associated RECs, and through a second financial transaction, will purchase Green-e certified renewable energy certificates for the same amount of power for the first five years of the agreement.
 Learn more [LINK]

 Solar Street: GU’s “Solar Street” project is a student-spearheaded, 18 KW solar PV array on the rooftops of 6 historic rowhouses at the campus’s Main Gates.
 Solar Street provides the same carbon reduction benefits as planting 333 new trees or removing 44 cars from the road for a year.
 Learn more >> (new window)

 Historic Bunn Intercultural Center Solar Array: The original 300 kW Bunn Intercultural Center solar PV array was installed in 1984, and by 2013 was the longest running installation of its scale at any college campus in the country, producing over 5.8 million kWh over its lifetime.
-After an impressive 30 year life, the system will be replaced with a modern PV array in 2017 (new window).
+After an impressive 30 year life, the system has been retired.

 Renewable Portfolio Standards: Forward-looking energy policies in our region, such as Washington, DC’s Renewable Energy Portfolio Standard (new window), are helping reduce the carbon intensity of the local energy mix.